czlee/news-screenshots/index.md

 the three screenshots.

-**Commentary:** I'd rather leave the judgement to you, but my rough impression was that while there are certainly noticeable differences in emphasis between the outlets a lot of the time, it wasn't all the time: during very major events like disasters or elections, they tended to run the same lead headlines.
+**Commentary:** I'd rather leave the judgement to you, but my rough impression was that while there are noticeable differences in emphasis between the outlets a lot of the time, I wouldn't describe it nearly all the time: during major events like disasters or elections, they tended to run the same lead headlines.

 All times are in Pacific time.